d12frosted/elpa-mirror/gnu/denote-readme.txt

   ┌────
-  │ (defun my-image-dired-rename-marked-files (keywords) │   "Like `denote-dired-rename-marked-files' but for Image Dired.
+  │ (defun my-image-dired-rename-marked-files (keywords) │   "Like `denote-dired-rename-marked-files-with-keywords' but for Image Dired.
   │ Prompt for keywords and rename all marked files in the Image │ Dired buffer to have Denote-style keywords, but none of the other │ conventions of Denote's file-naming scheme."